Top of page

 Please note that there are two separate applications to complete:

 1. The general application for summer education abroad through the Education Abroad Office.
-Applications become available starting December 15, 2022 and are due by Monday, January 10, 2023.
+Applications become available starting Mid-December and are due by Wednesday, January 17, 2024.